 Once you’ve begun your vacation planning and booked an international flight and accommodations, your next step is to decide on travel to the island.
 Getting from the PGIA in Belize City to Ambergris Caye needn’t be complicated.
 There are two basic choices.
 The first is a hopper flight, leaving from the international airport and arriving to the San Pedro Airstrip.
 The second is a water taxi, from the heart of Belize City to a dock in central San Pedro Town.

 There are currently two airline providers offering service to the island, Maya Island Air and Tropic Air.
 This is a quick flight, less than 20 minutes, with breathtaking views.
 The plane will land in the heart of San Pedro Town, where a hotel representative can meet you and transport you to your final destination on the island.
 If you prefer to travel by sea, there are two ferry companies that offer daily service to Ambergris Caye; the San Pedro Belize Express and Ocean Ferry Belize.
 To get to the water taxi terminal, you will need to hire a taxi at the PGIA to the water taxi dock.
 Taxi’s will be waiting right outside of the airport, the ride is about 25 minutes.
 Both water taxis are within a couple of blocks of each other and offer regular daily runs to and from Ambergris Caye.
+A valid I.D., such as a passport, is required when purchasing water taxi tickets and when boarding the vessel.
 The Ocean Ferry docks in San Pedro at the Caribena Pier by Cholos Bar.
 The San Pedro Belize Express docks at the municipal pier in San Pedro Town.

 Trying to decide your best option for getting from the International Airport to Ambergris Caye?
 These questions might help:

 - What is your budget?
 The water taxi is a more affordable option.